jonlpersson/ed-latimore/site/_posts/2021-12-15-stand-up-for-yourself-in-a-relationship.md

 Instead, try to see the other person's point of view.
 Chances are, they feel just as strongly as you do about your opinion.
 Because humans have what is called a self-serving bias it’s natural to become defensive when things don’t go your way.

-A self-serving bias<sup><a class="footnote" rel="footnote" href="#fn:1">1</a></sup> is the tendency to attribute positive things to ourselves and our own effort.
+A self-serving bias<sup>[1](#fn:1){: .footnote rel="footnote"}</sup> is the tendency to attribute positive things to ourselves and our own effort.
 However, when something negative happens we’ll then attribute that to outside factors, alleviating ourselves of the responsibility for the wrongdoing.

 The kind of defensiveness that leads to criticism and belittling can stem from childhood experiences or past relationships.
 But it could also come from a breakdown in communication where each of you is fighting simply to be right.